This post may contain affiliate links. Please see our disclosure policy.

 - Preheat the oven to 350 degrees.

-- Add the cookies in a food processor and pulse until fine.
+- Add the cookies to a food processor and pulse until they have a fine texture.

 - Pour into a medium mixing bowl and pour the melted butter over the top.